madfam-io/plinto/docs/internal/reports/DOCUMENTATION_AUDIT_AND_IMPLEMENTATION_PLAN.md

-# 📚 Plinto Documentation Audit & Implementation Plan
+# 📚 Janua Documentation Audit & Implementation Plan

 ## Executive Summary

-This comprehensive audit ensures **100% documentation coverage** for all implemented features in the Plinto platform, optimized for:
+This comprehensive audit ensures **100% documentation coverage** for all implemented features in the Janua platform, optimized for:
 - 🎨 **UI/UX**: Modern, intuitive documentation interface
 - 👩‍💻 **DevX**: Developer-friendly with code examples and quick starts
 - 🤖 **LLM Compatibility**: Plain text versions for AI consumption